devignesh/data_kadathal/README.md

 npm install

-Check is there puppeteer is there are not..
+Check is there puppeteer is there are not